 NOTE: The reconstructed cell can be compared to the original images.
 This can be especially important if your cells come from a various heterogenous population of shapes.

 5.5 Run enrichmentSmoothingSpline (shae-cellshape-public/) to create an enrichment profile of the relative concentration of the protein of interest as a function of the Gaussian curvature at the surface.

+5.5.1 Select each folder with TRI.mat files created in step 5.3.3.

+5.5.2 Select the newly created (5.5.1) curve.mat file.

+NOTE: Only one curve.mat file will be created, independent of how many folder were selected in 5.5.1.
+All of the enrichment profiles will be presented on one graph.
+If individual graphs are required than run 5.5 for each folder.

 NOTE: In addition to the precise geometric localization of a fluorescent protein, there are many other ways to analyze the data from the secondary channel, including counting the number, size, and orientation of objects4.